hackapet-project/landing-page/content/english/_index.md

     image: "/images/service-2.png"
     content: "Hackapet is a non-profit project, developed in direct collaboration with animal shelters in Torrente and Valencia, focused on improving the lives of animals and facilitating the work of shelters:"
     bulletpoints:
-      - "Developed altruistically by volunteers passionate about technology and animal welfare"
+      - "Developed altruistically by volunteers passionate sobre-nosaltres technology and animal welfare"
       - "Designed in close collaboration with local shelters to address their real needs"
       - "Completely free and open-source, allowing use and adaptation by any shelter"
       - "Focused on efficiency so shelters can dedicate more time to animal care"